 There is an even rarer type of mesothelioma known as sarcomatoid mesothelioma.
 Doctors at the West Los Angeles VA Medical Center are experts in this disease and know about specialized chemotherapy treatments that were traditionally used to treat other types of sarcomas in the body.
 By using these treatments on patients with sarcomatoid mesothelioma, doctors have been able to do rather aggressive chemotherapy to shrink the tumor, followed by a surgical procedure and radiotherapy.
 Such advancements in the treatment of this type of mesothelioma have been found to extend the lives of patients who develop this rare form of cancer.

 At the West Los Angeles VA Medical Center, all mesothelioma patients are treated by a multidisciplinary team.
 Each patient is given a dedicated nurse practitioner as part of their care.
-The nurse practitioner aids in coordinating the patient’s care and is an expert in answering questions about mesothelioma from referring physicians, patients and their families.
+The nurse practitioner aids in coordinating the patient’s care and is an expert in answering questions About Mesothelioma from referring physicians, patients and their families.